42arch/geojson.io-for-vscode/README.md

 ## what it is?

-`geojson.io for vscode` is a Visual Studio Code extentsion that allows you to dipreview, create and edit your geojson data by the way of map visualization。 🗺
+`geojson.io for vscode` is a Visual Studio Code extentsion that allows you to preview, create and edit your geojson data by the way of map visualization。 🗺

 ## how to use?